Partial Budgeting: A Tool to Analyze Farm Business Changes

 3. Reduced Costs

-Obvious items for inclusion in the section would be crop or livestock expenses no longer incurred.
+Obvious items for inclusion in this section would be crop or livestock expenses no longer incurred.
 These costs could be reductions or total elimination of certain expenses.
 Examples include seed, custom work, repairs, veterinary expense, interest expense and paid labor.
 Inclusion of non-cash costs such as unpaid labor and depreciation would provide a full economic analysis instead of just changes in cash costs.

 4. Reduced Income